awsdocs/amazon-cloudfront-developer-guide/doc_source/http-502-bad-gateway.md

 ### Online SSL Checker<a name="troubleshooting-ssl-negotiation-failure-online-ssl-checker"></a>

-To find an SSL test tool, search the Internet for "online ssl checker\."
+To find an SSL test tool, search the internet for "online ssl checker\."
 Typically, you specify the name of your domain, and the tool returns a variety of information about your SSL/TLS certificate\.
 Confirm that the certificate contains your domain name in the **Common Names** or **Subject Alternative Names** fields\.

 ### OpenSSL<a name="troubleshooting-ssl-negotiation-failure-openssl"></a>